Ricardosgeral/relier/README.md

 - The name of the *CSV* file is defined by the user, either using:
    + the *touchscreen GUI*, in **General settings** page, or
    + the *inputs.ini* file, modifying the parameter *filename*.
-- Before removing a USB drive or the Micro SD card it is ***strongly*** recommended to gently shutdown the *Raspberry Pi* and then unplug the power supply.
+- Before removing a USB drive or the Micro SD card it is ***strongly*** recommended to gently shutdown the *Raspberry Pi*, and unplug the power supply.
 This will prevent corruption of the Micro SD card and of the USB drive, and increase their life span.
 To silently disconnect the server you can either:
    + hold the *red pushbutton* in the back of the *acquisition system box* for more than *7 seconds* (if holden between 3 and 7 seconds,